 - Simultaneous 1 Gbps download and 500 Mbps upload are not an RDOF requirement.

-- Mid-band access using the 6 GHz band are becoming available and should be common during the first three years of the RDOF buildout period and in many places will enable gigabit speeds to be attained.
+- Mid-band access equipment using the 6 GHz band is becoming available and should be common during the first three years of the RDOF buildout period and in many places will enable gigabit speeds to be attained.
 In rural areas where RDOF is awarded, both the 5 GHz and 6 GHz frequencies are less crowded than in urban areas.

-Asked for NTCA’s take on the new WISPA filing, NTCA Senior Vice President for Industry Affairs and Business Development in an email response to Telecompetitor said: “It is disappointing to see WISPA express concern about the mere application of objective and clearly stated technical standards for the review of each RDOF long-form application.
+Asked for NTCA’s take on the new WISPA filing, NTCA Senior Vice President for Industry Affairs and Business Development Mike Romano in an email response to Telecompetitor said: “It is disappointing to see WISPA express concern about the mere application of objective and clearly stated technical standards for the review of each RDOF long-form application.
 Its objections to such standards on procedural grounds are baseless and miss the mark.”

 The “overarching point,” he said “is simply that the FCC should state publicly the well-grounded technical standards that it plans to use for review of each technology. . .
 The consumers expecting these voice and broadband services deserve an explanation as to the reasons the FCC concluded that a specific provider will indeed deliver in their areas, especially when any failures might not be uncovered otherwise for several years’ time.”